 - The risk of facing legal claims, including cost and management time to defend those claims).

-- Looking at whether you can stagger the changes, if there are more than one.
+- Whether you can stagger the changes, if it isn’t a single change.

-- Considering is any employees need particular support – for example could you give a longer notice period to allow time to re-arrange childcare or in work support from access to work services.
+- If any employees need particular support – for example, could you give a longer notice period to allow time to re-arrange childcare or in work support from access to work services.

 Unilateral imposition of new terms

-If you seek to impose the change unilaterally then you risk claims arising for breach of contract, including the potential that the employee/s might resign in response to the breach and claim constructive unfair dismissal.
-If employees do not resign, they might work under protest which can create uncertainty and lead to decreased moral in the workplace.
+If you seek to impose the change unilaterally then you risk claims arising for breach of contract, including the possibility that the employee/s might resign in response to the breach and claim constructive unfair dismissal.
+If employees do not resign, they might work under protest which can create uncertainty and lead to decreased morale in the workplace.

 If employees are working under protest an employer might switch paths and move towards dismissal and re-engagement, with a view to removing disengaged employees.